This article is supported by funding from Gilead Sciences, Inc.

 Please click to see Important Facts about Trodelvy, including Important Warning.

-It is important to remember that patients should always speak to their oncology team to learn which treatment may be right for them.
-Also, the treatment landscape for triple-negative breast cancer is continuing to expand.
-Many clinical studies are ongoing, and interested patients should speak to their oncology team to learn more about investigational therapies and whether they are eligible to join a clinical trial.
+It is important to remember that patients should always speak to their oncology team to learn which treatment may be right for them.13 Also, the treatment landscape for HR+/HER2- metastatic breast cancer is continuing to expand.
+Many clinical studies are ongoing, and interested patients should speak to their oncology team to learn more about investigational therapies and whether they are eligible to join a clinical trial.19

-Cancer treatments can cause a variety of side effects, depending on the particular treatment, the dose, and the duration of therapy; these side effects are different for every medication and may vary for each patient.24 Patients should ask for a list of potential side effects that are associated with their medication.
-If patients suspect that they have a treatment-related side effect, they should not hesitate to tell that to their care team.
+Cancer treatments can cause a variety of side effects depending on the particular treatment, the dose, and the duration of therapy; these side effects are different for every medication and may vary for each patient.20 Patients should ask for a list of potential side effects that are associated with their medication.
+If patients suspect that they have a treatment-related side effect, they should not hesitate to tell their care team.

-Young women who have been diagnosed with breast cancer may question if their diagnosis or treatment can affect their ability to become pregnant and have children.
-Women who are considering becoming pregnant and having children in the future are advised to raise these issues with their doctor before starting cancer treatment, which may affect their fertility.
+Young women who have been diagnosed with breast cancer may question if their diagnosis or treatment can affect their ability to become pregnant and have children.21 Women who are considering becoming pregnant and having children in the future are advised to raise these issues with their doctor before starting cancer treatment, which may affect their fertility.21

 A strong support network can help patients maintain a good quality of life.
-Friends and family members often come to mind when we think about who to turn to, although trusted co-workers, caring neighbors, religious leaders, and school staff can also play an important role in providing support.
-Regardless of the size of patients’ support network, they may still feel that no one truly understands what they are going through with a diagnosis of metastatic breast cancer.
+Friends and family members often come to mind when we think about who to turn to22; however, trusted coworkers, caring neighbors, religious leaders, and school staff can also play an important role in providing support.23,24 Regardless of the size of the patients’ support network, they may still feel that no one truly understands what they are going through with a diagnosis of metastatic breast cancer.25

-Aside from oncology doctors and nurses, who are cancer specialists, patients may have interactions with other professionals, including:
+Aside from oncology doctors and nurses, who are cancer specialists, patients may have interactions with other professionals, including27: